Best Vegan Food For Hair Growth

 Elnahar advises including fortified almond or coconut milk in your diet or eating mushrooms like Portobello, maitake, morel, chanterelle, oyster, and shiitake.

-These mushrooms naturally contain levels of vitamin D that are activated when they are exposed to sunlight.
+These mushrooms naturally contain vitamin D levels that are activated when exposed to sunlight.
 Animal products make up the majority of naturally occurring sources of vitamin D.

 Kale